Andy-J-marshall/stanningley-bowls/README.md

 2. Update `playerDetails.py`:

     - Add names from `duplicatePlayerNames` above to `deduplicateNames` and assign the correct name
-    - Update `otherTeams` with any other club members plays for
+    - Update `allClubs` with any other club members plays for
     - Update `allDays` for any other leagues that need tracking

 3. If entering a new league, make sure the `bowlsClubStats.py` script will still work e.g. different scoring methods, or different number of players in a team might cause issues